 >Thank you for your thoughtful comments and positive assessment of our work!
 We agree that our approach will be new to biologists, as it is a significant departure from previously proposed methodologies.
 The novelty of our approach is that it can offer new insights into time series data as it specifically addresses several issues associated with previous regime detection approaches, and thus has the potential for broad applicability.
 Unlike previous approaches to change-point analysis, the algorithm we describe does not just identify break points, but provides a means of weighting them to evaluate confidence in whether a break has occurred.
 It is also specifically developed to accommodate non-linear population dynamics.
 My main concern with the paper is that the authors suggest that the method is suitable for testing shifts to alternative stable states, while they do not test that.
 Only in the abstract and introduction this is suggested, after that they call it a test for parameter shifts (I agree with that term).
 Although the term “regime shift” is not so well defined, it often refers to a shift between alternative attractors. (see for instance Anderson et al. 2009 (Trends in Ecology & Evolution, 24:1 49-57)).
 When a system shifts between alternative attractors there is not a clear shift in external conditions needed, but just a small external change may make the system cross a tipping point.
 That is clearly not what this method is testing for as the authors test for a clear shift in the parameters of a model.
 From the title I expected that this paper was about detecting such tipping points.
 To avoid such confusion I think the title can better be changed and the authors should explicitly define “regime shift” and state that the method is not for detecting tipping points.
 There is an extensive literature on detecting tipping points (see some examples below) and I think the authors should discuss the difference between those methods and their parameter shift detection method.

 >The reviewer brings up a very good point.
 There is sufficient ambiguity around terminology reflecting abrupt ecological transitions that Bahlai organized a symposium and panel discussion to try and synthesize these concepts at last year’s Ecological Society of America meeting (https://eco.confex.com/eco/2018/meetingapp.cgi/Session/14351).
 But clearly, from this and Reviewer #2’s comments, we had not sufficiently covered this subject in the introduction of the paper.
-We restructured the introduction to focus on this issue in a new second paragraph, and focus on the specifics of density dependent population modelling later, to provide a more inductive framing of our paper’s goals.
+We restructured the introduction to focus on this issue, and focus on the specifics of density dependent population modelling later, to provide a more inductive framing of our paper’s goals.

 We also modified our terminology throughout the manuscript to clarify that our algorithm is designed to detect shifts in parameter estimates (and not dynamic states).
 We also updated the algorithm’s name to the “Dynamic Shift Detector” and changed the title of the paper for increased clarity.
 For detecting tipping points there are many more methods and literature that was not cited in this paper.
 Only the 2000 paper of Hare and Mantua was cited and not the papers by Rodionov (among others “A sequential algorithm for testing climate regime shifts”) and the review of Anderson et al. 2009 (see above) and various marine regime shifts (among others: Weijerman et al., 2005.
 Regime shifts in marine ecosystems of the North Sea and Wadden Sea.
 Mar.
 Ecol.
 Prog.
 Ser.
 298, 21–39; Beaugrand 2004.
 The North Sea regime shift: Evidence, causes, mechanisms and consequences, Progress in Oceanography, 60, Rocha et al. 2015 Marine regime shifts: drivers and impacts on ecosystems services).